Competition Day Basics - Coaches/Teams

 Events have dedicated fields set up for teams to complete Skills Challenge matches on a first-come, first served basis.

 In the Piloting Skills Mission, the Drone is Piloted by Students to fly through an obstacle course.
 Teams compete alone to score as many points as possible by flying through, under, and around obstacles.
-Each mission is 60 seconds and Teams will have 2 opportunities at each competition.
+Each mission is 60 seconds and Teams will be allowed multiple attempts as defined by the Competition Manual.

 Teams will be ranked based on combined autonomous flight skills mission and Piloting skills mission score.
 The Team with the top combined score will be the skills champion at that event.